 Today is National Newspaper Carrier Day - celebrated in honor of America's first paperboy, ten-year-old Barney Flaherty, as well as every newspaper carrier today.
 The unsung Irish American media pioneer was hired in New York City on September 4, 1833 by Benjamin Day, the publisher of the New York Sun.

-The photo's caption read: "Today in 1833 a 10 year old boy named Barney Flaherty became the first newsboy after responding to an ad in the New York Sun.
-Newsboys became a prominent fixture in NYC life well into the 20th century.
+The Museum of the City of New York released the following photo from their extensive archives in September 2012, captioned: "Today in 1833, a 10-year-old boy named Barney Flaherty became the first newsboy after responding to an ad in the New York Sun.
+Newsboys became a prominent fixture in New York City life well into the 20th century.
 This fellow below was photographed ca. 1890 by Jacob Riis."